rcrowther/django-taxonomy/README.md

     </div>
     {% endblock %}

 You'll want to do more than this.
-Underneath they are a category View, but nowadays people go beserk with these pages.
-Import your site logos, messanging, and navigation templates.
+Underneath these pages are a category View, but nowadays people go berserk with them.
+Import your site logos, messaging, and navigation templates.
 Jamb the descendant Term data into menus.
-If you keep the elements on the page, make them into a list of anchors.
+If you keep the elements on the page, make them into a list of image anchors.
 Load with search bars, gadget images, manipulative headlines, and entrapment buttons.
 Time to express yourself.

 ### Category URLs